 2012-13: Ferraro was the third-leading scorer for Detroit AHL affiliate Grand Rapids in his second pro season.
 He scored a team-high 24 goals with 23 assists in 72 games and was +6 with 44 penalty minutes.
 The Griffins finished first in the Midwest Division and captured the Calder Cup championship.
 Ferraro scored 5 goals with 11 assists in 24 playoff games and was an even plus/minus with 11 penalty minutes.

 One of the fastest players available for the 2009 NHL Draft, he won that category at the top prospects game in Oshawa.
-Ferraro is a shooter first and foremost, not that he can’t make plays to teammates but at least in Red Deer he’s counted on to be the guy putting the puck in the net.
+Ferraro is a shooter first and foremost, though he can make plays to set up teammates.
 He’s a tenacious forward and doesn’t give up on plays.
 He’s not big but he’s strong and likes to battle for position in front of the net but has a knack for getting open in the slot too.

 He’s not overly big but like his dad, Landon brings so much to the table that he’s able to overcome what might be a detriment to a lesser talent.